AdobeDocs/experience-manager-64.en/help/assets/media-handlers.md

 ## Command Line Based Media Handler {#command-line-based-media-handler}

-AEM enables you to run any command-line tool within a workflow to convert assets (like for example ImageMagick) and to add the new rendition to the asset.
+AEM enables you to run any command-line tool within a workflow to convert assets (such as ImageMagick) and to add the new rendition to the asset.
 You only need to install the command-line tool on the disk hosting the AEM server and to add and configure a process step to the workflow.
-The invoked process, called `CommandLineProcess`, also enables to filter according to specific mime-types and to create multiple thumbnails based on the new rendition.
+The invoked process, called `CommandLineProcess`, also enables to filter according to specific MIME types and to create multiple thumbnails based on the new rendition.

 The following conversions can be automatically run and stored within AEM Assets:

 * EPS and AI transformation using [ImageMagick](https://www.imagemagick.org/script/index.php) and [Ghostscript](https://www.ghostscript.com/)
 * FLV video transcoding using [FFmpeg](https://ffmpeg.org/)
 * MP3 encoding using [LAME](http://lame.sourceforge.net/)
 * Audio processing using [SOX](http://sox.sourceforge.net/)